 One technology QSAN provides to protect your data is WORM.
 WORM technology is designed to prevent intentional or accidental modification of data in a certain period.
 Files and folders under WORMs protection can only be read in a user-defined period.
 It is unable to modify any files or folders until the period has expired.
 WORM will protect your confidential data from unauthorized modification and threat, ensuring the correctness and integrity of your data.

 If you are in an environment, such as a bank, military, that requires high-level security control, you should consider storage vendor that supports SED (Self-Encrypting Drive).
 SED has built-in an encryption controller and an encryption key on the disk drive itself.
 It can secure current data by auto-locking if a drive is misplaced or stolen from a system.
 Every QSAN storage product supports SED.
 You can read more about QSAN SED here.

 One good strategy to take the advantages of both Cloud service and on-premise storage.

-You can use cloud storage for an application that require lower security and can share information in real time, and use on-premise storage for your business-critical operation and application that need to handle sensitive data.
+You can use cloud storage for an application that requires lower security and can share information in real-time, and use on-premise storage for your business-critical operation and application that need to handle sensitive data.